Jojoooo1/dev-mode-environment/README.md

 ```

 ## Use
-For avoiding containers collisions you can remove all your running containers:
+For avoiding container collisions you can remove all your running containers:
 ```bash
 ./reset.sh
 ```